 Six weeks later we traveled again — this time to Portland, Oregon, to meet Kip and his family.
 This trip was just as special, if not more.
 Now there were four of us — three with a shared beginning and one who was a part of our beginning.
 We spent our time learning from one another, sharing stories, and exploring the beautiful state of Oregon.
 We also took a trip to Eugene to visit Holt International, the adoption agency we were adopted through.
 Our time at Holt was wonderful.
 We learned about their work and the many people behind it — some international adoptees just like us.
-We also had the opportunity to tell our story on video — be sure to watch it as soon as it publishes on the Holt YouTube channel.
+We also had the opportunity to tell our story on video — be sure to watch it on the Holt YouTube channel.

 While in Oregon, people often asked us why we were visiting.
 When we told them our story about our shared beginning, they either welled up with tears, got goosebumps, or were at a loss for words other than ‘amazing’.
 And that’s exactly what it is — amazing.
 We call each other sisters, and while we may have our relationship ups and downs as most sisters do, it’s our shared beginning that always brings us together and makes our relationship grow even stronger.

 We are grateful to Holt for allowing us the opportunity to share our story with you on this blog, and we are grateful that we have found each other after all these years.
 We hope to continue to be a part of each other’s lives and to share in the lives of the family who brought us here.